This post may contain affiliate links. For more information, read my disclosure policy.

 Why These Cookies Are Different

-There are a couple of things that set this easy sugar cookie recipe apart from all the rest:
+There are a couple of things that set this easy sugar cookie recipe apart and makes it a copycat recipe and reveals the secret to why Lofthouse Cookies are so soft:

 1. Baking powder and baking soda – the combination makes these cookies a little bit cake-like and super soft.